Cloud Computing Technology: The Essential Elements

 The world of cloud computing is coming at us—fast.
-Within the next couple of years, over 94% of all backend computing will occur in a cloud rather than a privately-managed data center.
-Cloud computing is defined as software that is maintained on shared servers as opposed to physical servers to provide on-demand availability of resources like data storage and computing power.
+Within the next few years, over 94% of all backend computing will occur in a cloud rather than a privately managed data center.
+Cloud computing is defined as software maintained on shared servers instead of physical servers to provide on-demand availability of resources like data storage and computing power.

 This kind of computing will rely on technology that has driven Amazon Web Services (AWS) to become the most profitable division of Amazon, Adobe to move from perpetual licenses to subscriptions, and salesforce.com to knock out its fiercest rival, Siebel Systems.

 There are three fundamental layers of cloud computing technology:

 The technology that runs the infrastructure and underlying systems, which enable everything else to function

 The software that enables the services offered across the cloud, from data storage to big data analysis to machine learning and artificial intelligence